Sign In

 Understanding LLM Settings for Effective Prompting

-When working with LLM (Large Language Model), adjusting certain settings can make a big difference in the response.
-Here is an analysis of these settings and how to use them effectively.
-At first, it may seem difficult to understand why the temperature is displayed and what the sequence is, but just think of them as terms.
-If you use chatGPT, there is only an input window, so it is difficult to understand how it works, but if you go to the Playground, you can understand how GPT-3.5, etc. are set.
+When working with LLMs (Large Language Models), adjusting certain settings can significantly change the responses.
+Here’s an analysis of these settings and how to use them effectively.
+At first, terms like temperature or sequence might sound confusing, but you can just think of them as technical jargon.
+When you use chatGPT, you only see the input box, so it’s hard to grasp how it works, but if you go to the Playground, you can see how models like GPT-3.5 are configured.

 1.

-Description: Think of Temperature as a dial that controls how predictable your model is.
-The lower the Temperature, the more predictable and consistent the response.
-The higher the Temperature, the more creativity and variability you allow .
+Description: Think of temperature as a dial that controls how predictable the model is.
+The lower the temperature, the more predictable and consistent the responses.
+The higher the temperature, the more creativity and variation you get.

-lower Temperature values for concise and accurate answers .
+use a lower temperature value for concise and accurate answers.

-For creative tasks like poetry , increasing the Temperature value can
+For creative tasks like writing poetry, raising the temperature

 2.